-The following policies apply to those lands identified as Mill Master Plan on MAP 2 | Land Use:
+The following policies apply to those lands identified as Mill Master Plan on MAP 2:Land Use:

-- 4.4.1 Prior to commencement of development of lands within the Mill Master Plan land use area, a Master Plan and Phasing Plan shall be developed through a community planning process and approved by Village Council. - 4.4.2 The Master Plan will identify and map appropriate land uses in this area. - 4.4.3 The Mill Master Plan land use area is appropriate for the following land uses: mixed-use development with retail or commercial uses focused on the ground floor; business or light industrial uses, multi-unit residential, parks, schools, civic, institutional uses, natural areas, and home-based businesses. - 4.4.4 A variety of housing types are supported in the Mill Master Plan land use area, including: mixed use apartments, live/work units, pocket neighbourhood cottages, four-unit, row houses, and small apartment residential buildings.
-Residential buildings greater than twenty units shall not be located in the Mill Master Plan land use area. - 4.4.5 The site should transition from urban to natural from the southwest corner of the site to the northeast.

-- 4.4.6 Mixed use commercial lands should be placed along the northern end adjacent to the waterfront/environmental lands, to create a public / semi-public interface with the waterfront.
-Strictly residential uses adjacent to the waterfront are discouraged. - 4.4.7 Opportunities to daylight Springer Creek should be explored through the master plan process.
-An appropriately sized environmental land use designation should be applied around Springer Creek within the master plan to connect the "Environmental Land Uses" along the waterfront to Springer Creek south of Delany Ave. - 4.4.8 Opportunities to develop a community centre or similar community-oriented gathering space should be explored through the master plan process. - 4.4.9 High-quality and attractive landscaping and building design requirements are enforced through the Mill and Waterfront Development Permit Area (see Section 6.10). - 4.4.10 All residential developments within the Mill Master Plan land use area should: - Address housing affordability, which may be done in a variety of ways such as smaller dwelling units, rental housing, innovative housing options (e.g. coop housing, work-live), or subsidized housing; - Promote the attraction of full-time residents by discouraging time-share ownership models, where possible, and offering housing suitable for full-time residents; and - Provide sufficient open space and natural areas.
+- 4.4.1 Prior to commencement of development of lands within the Mill Master Plan land use area, a Master Plan, Phasing Plan, and Remediation Plan (to Level 2 Environmental Certification) shall be developed through a community planning process and approved by Village Council. - 4.4.2 The Master Plan will identify and map appropriate land uses, densities, and provide a land and construction cost and community benefit analysis in this area. - 4.4.3 The Mill Master Plan land use area is appropriate for the following land uses: mixed-use development with retail or commercial uses focused on the ground floor; business or light industrial uses, work-live, multi-unit residential, parks, schools, civic, institutional uses, natural areas, home-based businesses, and urban agriculture. - 4.4.4 A variety of housing types are supported in the Mill Master Plan land use area, including: mixed use apartments, work-live units, pocket neighbourhood cottages, four-unit, row houses, and small apartment residential buildings. - 4.4.5 Buildings with more than twenty residential units shall not be located in the Mill Site Master Plan land use area. - 4.4.6 Notwithstanding 4.4.4 and 4.4.5, the number of units per lot may be less than stated above due to septic treatment capacity. - 4.4.7 The site should transition from urban to natural from the southwest corner of the site to the northeast. - 4.4.8 Mixed use commercial lands should be placed along the northern end adjacent to the waterfront/environmental lands, to create a public / semi-public interface with the waterfront.
+Strictly residential uses adjacent to the waterfront are discouraged. - 4.4.9 Opportunities to daylight Springer Creek should be explored through the master plan process.
+An appropriately sized environmental land use designation should be applied around Springer Creek within the master plan to connect the "Environmental Land Uses" along the waterfront to Springer Creek south of Delany Ave. - 4.4.10 Opportunities to develop a community centre or similar community-oriented gathering space should be explored through the master plan process. - 4.4.11 High-quality and attractive landscaping and building design requirements are enforced through the Mill and Waterfront Development Permit Area (see Section 6.10). - 4.4.12 All residential developments within the Mill Master Plan land use area should: - Address housing affordability, which may be done in a variety of ways such as smaller dwelling units, rental housing, innovative housing options (e.g. co-op housing, work-live), or subsidized housing; - Promote the attraction of full-time residents by discouraging time-share ownership models, where possible, and offering housing suitable for full-time residents; and - c.
+Provide sufficient open space and natural areas.